The Backhoe Checkmate: Why Dual Homing is a Scheduled Outage

 To be absolutely clear: I am not advocating for Tri-Homing your physical routers.

 N+1 hardware redundancy (two devices) is still perfectly sufficient.
-Why?
-Because your network gear sits inside a sanitized, climate-controlled, UPS-backed datacenter fortress.
-They are isolated from the physical hazards of the outside world.
+Your network gear sits inside a sanitized, climate-controlled, UPS-backed datacenter fortress, isolated from the physical hazards of the outside world.

 When redundant hardware does crash simultaneously, it is almost always caused by a protocol contagion (like a malformed BGP update, a routing loop, or a fatal OS bug).
-And if a software bug takes down your primary and secondary routers, adding a third box running the exact same OS isn't going to save you.
-It will just instantly die the same death.
+Adding a third box running the exact same OS won't save you - it will just instantly die the same death.

 Do not over-engineer the silicon inside the fortress while under-engineering the glass buried in the dirt.